Astig-1982/Milestone-coffee/README.md

 ### Colors:

-I have used neutral colors for most of the project as I wanted to keep a proffessional appeareance.
+I have used neutral colors for most of the project as I wanted to keep a proffessional appearance.

   * Primary: **A Shade Of Light Gray** rgba(191, 182, 166,.9) I chose this as a primary color in order to match with the hero image and give uniformity to the website.
 I used the specific hero image to highlight the type of clientele expected to navigate the website.
 Mostly will be offices, hence displaying a simple and suggestive image.